junxit/us-congress-bills-109/bill.md

 ## § 5.
 Annual report

-- **(a)** *Report* Not later than one year after the date on which the President transmits to the appropriate congressional committees the strategy required by section 4(a), and annually thereafter, the President shall transmit to the appropriate congressional committees a report on the implementation of this Act.
+- **(a)** *Report* Not later than one year after the date on which the President transmits to the appropriate congressional committees the strategy required by section 4(a), and annually thereafter, the President shall transmit to the appropriate congressional committees a report on the implementation of this Act and the amendments made by this Act.
-- **(b)** *Contents* The report shall contain the following information for each grant, cooperative agreement, contract, contribution, or other form of assistance awarded or entered into under this section:
+- **(b)** *Contents* The report shall contain the following information for grants, cooperative agreements, contracts, contributions, and other forms of assistance awarded or entered into under section 135 of the Foreign Assistance Act of 1961 (as added by section 3 of this Act):
-  - **(1)** The amount of funding, the name of the recipient organization, the location the program or activity, the status of progress of the program or activity, and the number of orphans and other vulnerable children who received direct or indirect assistance under the program or activity.
+  - **(1)** The amount of funding, the name of recipient organizations, the location of programs and activities, the status of progress of programs and activities, and the estimated number of orphans and other vulnerable children who received direct or indirect assistance under the programs and activities.
-  - **(2)** The results of the monitoring and evaluation system with respect to the grant, cooperative agreement, contract, contribution, or other form of assistance.
+  - **(2)** The results of the monitoring and evaluation system with respect to assistance for orphans and other vulnerable children.
   - **(3)** The percentage of assistance provided in support of orphans or other vulnerable children affected by HIV/AIDS.
   - **(4)** Any other appropriate information relating to the needs of orphans and other vulnerable children in developing countries that could be addressed through the provision of assistance authorized in section 135 of the Foreign Assistance Act of 1961, as added by section 3 of this Act, or under any other provision of law.